Tell you folks, things are really popping out there today.

 All right.

-This is uh health care is uh this uh government health care socialists on two different levels.
+This is healthcare is government healthcare socialists on two different levels.

-It's uh government subsidized, so it's socialists and that.
+It's government subsidized, so it's socialist than that.

-And if private sector employees emigrate, that's emigrate with an E over to the government side that creates yet another government worker, and socialism dictates that there are agricultural armies, industrial armies where they can send them out wherever they need.
+And socialism dictates that there are agricultural armies, industrial armies, where they can send them out wherever they need.

 So government workers, once you get that many hands in the pot, you just can't remove the pot.